amvitkus/dicee-app/README.md

 # DiceeApp
 A simple android app that rolls two dice randomly.
+App works in horitzontal and vertical screen orientation.